 To help you consider each model carefully, I’ve listed them out in the Combining Finances Guide, along with a practical steps on how to implement each model.

 For example, my husband and I choose not to fully integrate our finances as we each have very different risk appetites.
 When I shared some of the investment goals I have for the near-future, it made it clear to us that keeping our money separate would give me the financial freedom to pursue those goals without making him feel like he’d have to come along for the ride.
-Here are some example goals for a couple, Mike & Maya, that you can check out for inspiration.

 My own financial journey led me to found Zeta, a free tool focused on helping couples navigate their finances together.
 We’ve spent countless hours talking to couples and financial advisors about what works or doesn’t.